the message center

 • Capture information accurately

-• Follow defined workflows
+• Follow established workflows

 • Escalate only when instructed